Suhaan-Bhandary/InterferenceRetrievalApi/README.md

-# Inference based retrieval in own using NLP
+# Business information modelling and inference based retrieval in owl using NLP

 ## Project Setup